 CAMPI's post-doctoral fellow Jake Dizard led a Policy Research Project (PRP) at the LBJ School of Public Affairs during the 2019-20 academic year focused on the Militarization in Latin America: Security Missions and Democratic Oversight.
 The research project is intended to provide context to students, researchers, journalists, and practitioners seeking to understand the increasingly frequent appearance of armed forces members in situations ranging from anticrime operations to street protests to inter-institutional political battles in Latin America.

 Students used open sources, complemented by interviews with practitioners and academics in the U.S. and Latin American countries, to gather the quantitative and qualitative data presented on this site.

 - Transit migration through Mexico, particularly related to Central American violence and insecurity.

 - Policy responses to asylum seekers and human smuggling at the U.S.-Mexico border.

 - Rule of law, human rights, and violence in Mexico and Central America.

 - Civilian oversight of the military in Mexico and across Latin America.

-The CAMPI program publishes research briefs, reports, and codebooks intended for use by researchers, policymakers, and the public.
+The CAMPI program publishes research briefs, reports, articles, and codebooks intended for use by researchers, policymakers, and the public.